aspose-total/Aspose.Total-Products/total/en/java/conversion/pdf-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export PDF to PPS" h2="Export PDF to PPS via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily convert PDF to PPS within any Java J2SE, J2EE, J2ME application.
+It is a powerful and reliable solution for developers who need to create, manipulate, convert and render documents in various formats.

+The process of converting PDF to PPS involves two steps.
+Firstly, Aspose.PDF for Java is used to export PDF to PPTX.
+This component provides a wide range of features to manipulate PDF documents, such as creating, editing, converting, and rendering PDF documents.
+It also supports a variety of formats, including PDF, XPS, TIFF, HTML, and many more.

+Once the PDF document is converted to PPTX, Aspose.Slides for Java is used to convert PPTX to PPS.
+This PowerPoint Processing API provides a wide range of features to manipulate PowerPoint documents, such as creating, editing, converting, and rendering PowerPoint documents.
+It also supports a variety of formats, including PPTX, PPT, PPS, POTX, POT, and many more.

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert PDF to PPS within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export PDF to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to PPS.
+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily convert PDF to PPS within any Java J2SE, J2EE, J2ME application.
+It is a powerful and reliable solution for developers who need to create, manipulate, convert and render documents in various formats.
+With Aspose.Total for Java, developers can quickly and easily convert PDF to PPS with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}